nicocouz/Bookmarklet/README.md

 ## How to use :

-1- Click on the Bookmarklet tab
+- Click on the Bookmarklet tab.
-2- To close it, click on the cross or click on the Bookmarklet tab
+- To close it, click on the cross or click on the Bookmarklet tab

 <br>